6 Possible Outcomes of A-Level Results Day…

-You achieved the grades required for you chosen course
+1️⃣You achieved the grades required for your chosen course

 Great!
-You’ll receive confirmation from your first choice university who will update you on the next steps.
-Time to celebrate.
+You’ll receive confirmation from your first choice university that will update you on the next steps.
+Time to celebrate!

 This is a unique and brilliant position to be in.
-It means you can apply through adjustment to available courses which had asked for grades higher than you were predicted.
-Of course you may still want to stick with your original first choice course which is also fine.
+It means you can apply through the adjustment to available courses which had asked for grades higher than you were predicted.
+Of course, you may still want to stick with your original first choice course, which is also fine.

 Then you’ll probably be automatically enrolled on your Insurance choice but check with your Firm choice university as they may still offer you a place.

 It’s OK to change your mind!
 Check out what Clearing options are available.
-You may also be able to switch course at your current first choice university - it’s best to contact them and see.
+You may also be able to switch courses at your current first-choice university – it’s best to contact them and see.

-Alternatively you can take a year out to study towards another A Level and apply for different courses.
-Check out Harry's story on our student stories page to hear how we helped him study towards an additional A Level and switch to a new degree.
+Alternatively, you can take a year out to study towards another A-Level and apply for different courses.
+We can help study towards an additional A-Level and you can easily switch to a new degree.

 Don’t panic!
 Life brings many challenges and this is one of them.
 It’s how you handle it that matters.
 Clearing exists for exactly this purpose.
 You may be contacted automatically by other universities offering a place on one of their available courses.
 Check out UCAS for the full detailed guidance on Clearing.

 We love to give students a second chance.
-Call us today for a free consultation
+Contact us today for a personal consultation.

 Read our case studies for how we have helped exam retake students find success through our one-to-one tutorial system.